Sinapinic acid: Natural occurrences

-Sinapinic acid can be found in wine and vinegar.

 Metabolism

 Sinapate 1-glucosyltransferase is an enzyme that uses UDP-glucose and sinapate to produce UDP and 1-sinapoyl-D-glucose.

 Sinapoylglucose—malate O-sinapoyltransferase is an enzyme that uses 1-O-sinapoyl-beta-D-glucose and (S)-malate to produce D-glucose and sinapoyl-(S)-malate.

 Related compounds

 Canolol is a phenolic compound found in crude canola oil.
 It is produced by decarboxylation of sinapic acid during canola seed roasting.

+Research

+Sinapic acid is a used in MALDI mass spectrometry.
+It serves well as a matrix for MALDI due to its ability to absorb laser radiation and to also donate protons (H+) to the analyte of interest.